Shares of Facebook parent Meta plunge 22% on lower profits

 Analysts, on average, were expecting earnings of $3.85 per share on revenue of $33.36 billion, according to a poll by FactSet.

-Meta invested heavily in its Reality Labs segment — which includes its virtual reality headsets and augmented reality technology — during the quarter, accounting for much of the profit decline.
-The company also forecast revenue below analysts' expectations for the current quarter.

-Meta Platforms Inc., formerly Facebook, took on its new name last fall to signal CEO Mark Zuckerberg's ambition to become what he called a “metaverse company.”
+Meta Platforms Inc. took on its new name last fall to emphasize Zuckerberg's new focus on the metaverse.
 Since then, the company has been shifting resources and hiring engineers — including from competitors like Apple and Google — who can help realize his vision.

-The metaverse is sort of the internet brought to life, or at least rendered in 3D.
-Zuckerberg has described it as a “virtual environment” you can enter instead of just viewing it on a screen.
-Theoretically, the metaverse would be a place where people can meet, work and play using virtual reality headsets, augmented reality glasses, smartphone apps or other devices.

 Zuckerberg is betting that the metaverse will be the next generation of the internet because he thinks it’s going to be a big part of the digital economy.
 He expects people to start seeing Meta as a “metaverse company” in the coming years, rather than a social media company.

-For now, though, the metaverse exists only as an amorphous idea dubbed by a science fiction writer.
+For now, though, the metaverse exists only as an amorphous idea envisioned — and named — by the science fiction author Neal Stephenson three decades ago.
 It's not yet clear if it'll be the next iteration of human-computer interaction the way Zuckerberg sees it, or just another playground for techies and gamers.

 This could be spooking investors, who tend to prefer immediate, or at least quick, results on investments.